We work with more than 300 partners to bring you better travel deals

 LON - MFM

-When is the best time to book flights to Macau?
+When is the best time to book a flight to Macau?

 The price you pay for your flight to Macau may vary depending on when you book.
 For the best chance of a lower fare, look to book 27 days in advance of your trip.
 Fares are likely to increase a fortnight or so before your departure date.